About the Northern Foundation School

 Here in the North East and Cumbria we are committed to providing the very best care we can for our patients.
 This goes hand in hand with training our doctors of today and tomorrow.
 At the Northern Foundation School (NFS) we want you to be the very best that you can be and we will do our best to help, support and guide you.
 For an overview of how FP Training is managed in NFS please view our information document.

-The North East and North Cumbria ranked highly in the national GMC 2019 survey of junior doctors.
-(For a full breakdown of this year's excellent results comparative to all other Foundation Schools please follow this link ) As you will see from the data in the GMC NTS survey, this is very encouraging feedback, based entirely upon your predecessors feedback, and I hope demonstrates our commitment to ensuring your time within the Northern Foundation School is supportive and productive.
+The North East and North Cumbria ranked highly in the national GMC 2023 survey of junior doctors.
+This data is very encouraging, based entirely upon your predecessors feedback, and I hope demonstrates our commitment to ensuring your time within the Northern Foundation School is supportive and productive.